InsertKoinIO/koin/docs/reference/koin-android/scope.md

 }
 ```

-### Use an Android scope
+### Android Scope Classes

-Koin offers `ScopeActivity` and `ScopeFragment` classes, to let you use directly a declared scope for Activity or Fragment:
+Koin offers `ScopeActivity`, `RetainedScopeActivity` and `ScopeFragment` classes to let you use directly a declared scope for Activity or Fragment:

 ```kotlin
 class MyActivity : ScopeActivity() {